Caitlin Kirby wore a skirt made out of 17 rejection letters to her dissertation defense.

 For Kirby, the process of making the skirt proved cathartic.
-"Sitting down and spending time with your rejection letters to make a craft out of them is kind of therapeutic," she observes.
+"Sitting down and spending time with your rejection letters to make a craft out of them is kind of therapeutic," she observed in an interview with the Washington Post.
 "When I put them together, they didn’t really seem as painful anymore."
 The original idea for creating the skirt was inspired both by seeing photographs of other students wearing graduation dresses they had made from academic posters and by the character of Leslie Knope in Parks and Recreation, who made a wedding dress out of articles written about her.
 "Somewhere along the way, I decided that doing the rejection letters would be an interesting twist on that," says Kirby.
 She printed out the letters and made accordion folds at the top, then punched holes and strung them together with white ribbon attached them to tulle.

 Her defense committee loved the unique skirt and her courage in wearing it, and so did many people online after she shared a photo of it on Twitter.
 "It definitely resonated with people more than I expected," she says.
 Now that her dissertation defense is done, Kirby is heading to Dortmund, Germany with the funding from the Fulbright grant, where she will work at the Research Institute for Urban and Regional Development for eight months, after which her PhD will be official.
-"I’m sure there will be a lot more rejection letters [to come]," she says.
+"I’m sure there will be a lot more rejection letters [to come]," she observes.
 "This doesn’t mean that I’m totally okay with all rejections now.
 It’s still just as painful when it comes across through my email."
-Thanks to her experience, however, she knows she can overcome those rejections and even has an idea for taking them in stride: "Maybe I’ll make a longer skirt," she says with a smile.
+Thanks to her experience, Kirby told the Lansing State Journal that she knows she can overcome those rejections and even has an idea for taking them in stride: "Maybe I’ll make a longer skirt," she says with a smile.

 Books To Help Build Kids' Resiliency at Every Age